-This window that gave way to the other reality we live in was barely open for my six-years old daughter; the cosmos was suggested, but not present.
-Instead, bright neon signs, illuminated skyscrapers, and giant advertisement boards lit to capture our fleeting gaze was burned onto her retina every time we would go out after the Sun had set.
+This window that gave way to the other reality we live in was barely open for my six-year-old daughter.
+The cosmos was suggested but not present.
+Instead, bright restaurant neon signs, illuminated skyscrapers, and giant advertisement boards lit to capture our fleeting gaze were burned onto her retina every time we would go out after the Sun had set.

-Urban life symbolizes the peak of our civilization and how could it not be as cities are the most complex machines we have ever produced; machines that are meant to enrich and increase the quality of life of its inhabitants.
-But, there are, of course, many drawbacks to urban life; pollution, stress, and unaffordable lifestyles to name just a few.
-Yet, the obvious disconnect between who we are and the greater reality that surrounds us also a drawback, maybe the most important of all.
+Urban life symbolizes the peak of our civilization, and how could it not be as cities can be viewed as the most complex machines we have ever produced, machines that are meant to enrich and increase the quality of life of their inhabitants.
+But there are, of course, many drawbacks to urban life.
+Pollution, stress, and unaffordable lifestyles, to name just a few.
+Yet, the apparent disconnect between who we are and the greater reality that surrounds us is also a drawback, maybe the most important of all.

-When a young child in a faraway village high up in the Himalayas raises her eyes and is overwhelmed by the scene of thousands of stars illuminating the night sky, a connection is made.
-A connection to something far bigger than we are.
-No one is immune to such spectacle.
-Some see fingerprint of Gods, while others, the majesty of nature on a grander scale.
-Whatever one’s view is, this connection forces us to consider our place within the vast tapestry that is life, and instills humility, a virtue that doesn’t grow well in urban soils.
+When a young child in a faraway village high up in the Himalayas raises her eyes to the heavens and is overwhelmed by the sheer intensity of thousands of stars illuminating the night sky, a connection is made.
+A connection to a great spectacle.
+Some see the fingerprint of Gods, while others see the majesty of nature on a grander scale.
+Whatever one’s view is, this connection forces us to consider our place within the vast tapestry that is life and instils humility, a virtue that doesn’t grow well in urban soils.

-And yet, when my daughter looked up at the night sky, more often than not, she saw black emptiness with a handful of stars upon which she had no real relationship with.
+And yet, when my daughter looked up at the night sky, she often saw black emptiness holding a handful of stars.
 Knowingly, I acted to compensate for this lack of connection.
-Every so often, when we were out, I drew her attention to whatever we could see in the sky on a given night which was either the Moon or a few bright stars.
+Every so often, when we were out, I drew her attention to whatever we could see in the sky on a given night.
 Also, the city’s space museum was one we visited often, yet it all felt a bit too abstract and remote for her.

-I was somewhat reassured though as she already had a strong connection with this distant reality; a connection through me, through the books I write.
-The parent-child relationship can be one of the deepest and most meaningful connection a person will ever experience in one’s lifetime, and if my daughter’s connection is flavoured with star stuff, then hopefully, she will take note.
+I was somewhat reassured, though, as she already had a strong connection with this distant reality, a connection through me, through the books I write on space.
+The parent-child relationship can be one of the most profound and meaningful connections a person will ever experience in one’s lifetime.
+If my daughter’s connection is flavoured with star stuff, then hopefully, she will take note.

-And, then the moment came.
-We stepped into the dome located on the rooftop where the half-meter diameter telescope, gleaming white, was mounted on a thick yellow armature capable of moving the whole ensemble with a smoothness and grace that would not seem possible at first glance, such was the colossal size of it all.
-And yet, move gracefully it did.
-Taking my daughter by surprise, the entire dome itself moved as well, groaning under its own weight as it rotated to keep up with the telescope.
-It felt like being inside a miniature cathedral, one where serenity and a sense of awe somehow emerged naturally from the surroundings.
-My daughter took note as she replaced childish excitement with the poise that came from someone who realizes that they are in a special place.
-And like a cathedral, the observatory also gave us a direct connection to the heavens.
-And what a connection it was!
+Taking my daughter by surprise, the entire dome also moved, groaning under its weight as it rotated to keep up where the telescope was being pointed.
+It felt like being inside a miniature cathedral, where serenity and a sense of wonder emerged naturally from our surroundings.
+My daughter took note as she had replaced childish excitement with the poise of someone who realizes they are in a particular place.
+And like a cathedral, the observatory also connected us directly to the heavens.
+And what a connection that was.

 Yet, the moment finally came when the telescope was pointed at Saturn.

 But I am hopeful.
-Astronomy is a rich and vibrant branch of science that has this rare ability to resonate deep within all of us, like few other branches of science do.
-And as my experience has shown, even when living in a vast metropolitan area, there are always ways to seek the cosmos if one truly wants to.
-My daughter though is lucky; a few months ago, we left the bright skies of the city in the far-east for the dark ones of the English countryside, and already, she has been amazed upon seeing the Milky Way and the sheer number of stars to be seen in the sky.
+Astronomy is a rich and vibrant branch of science that has this rare ability to resonate deep within us, as few other branches of science do.
+And as my experience has shown, even when living in a vast metropolitan area, there are always ways to seek the cosmos if one genuinely wants to.
+My daughter, though, is lucky; a few months ago, we left the bright skies of the city in the far-east for the dark ones of the English countryside, and already, she has been amazed upon seeing the Milky Way and the sheer number of stars to be seen in the sky.